gaperton/Type-R/docsource/05_Collection/Updates_and_Events.md

-## Updates, change events, and transactions

-Changes to collections are _observable_ through events.
-All updates to the collections are executed in the scope of transactions, which are executed in 4 steps:

-1. Open the transaction.
+## Updates

+Collections notify listeners on the details of the update with events.
+It's executed in 3 steps:

-2. Apply all changes to collection and nested records.
+1. Apply all changes to collection and nested records.
-3. Trigger events for individual changes:
+2. Trigger events for individual changes:
     - Trigger `add`, `remove`, or `change` event for every individual record change.
     - Trigger an `update` event when there are any records added or removed, and `sort` event if an order of records was changed.
-4. Close transaction.
-If any changes were applied to the collection:
+3. If any changes were applied to the collection:
     - trigger `changes` event;
     - notify collection's owner on aggregation subtree changes.

-Every collection update method opens an implicit transaction.

-#### record.transaction( fun )

-Execute the sequence of updates in `fun` function in the scope of the transaction, so it will trigger the single `change` event.

-#### collection.updateEach( iteratee : ( val : Record, index ) => void, context? )

-Similar to the `collection.each`, but wraps an iteration in a transaction.

-## Update methods

 #### collection.add( models, options? )